NCBI Helper

 Background

-On January 25, 2024, the NCBI announced that starting in April, NCBI BLAST databases posted on its FTP server will no longer be accompanied by the same data in FASTA format.
-In recent years, the posted FASTA databases have included nr, nt, pdbaa and swissprot, but just a few years prior, the FASTA databases also included env_nr, env_nt, mito, pataa, patnt, vector and several more.
-Posting by the NCBI of nr, nt, swissprot and others in FASTA format dates back to 1990.
+Posting of comprehensive sequence databases like nr and nt in FASTA format by the NCBI dates back to 1990.
+In January 2024, the NCBI announced that starting in April of that year, BLAST databases posted on its FTP server would no longer be accompanied by the same data in FASTA format.
+In recent years prior to this discontinuation, the posted FASTA databases included nr, nt, pdbaa and swissprot, but just a few years earlier, the FASTA databases also included env_nr, env_nt, mito, pataa, patnt, vector and several more.

 Problem

-FASTA format is a simple, accessible, widely supported format for storing and processing sequence data, whereas NCBI BLAST databases can not be readily processed by many existing tools and the difficulty of accessing data in this specialized format impedes experimentation and discovery.
-Henceforth, people who work with FASTA-format data who wish to utilize data only available in NCBI BLAST format will need to install the NCBI BLAST software, download and store the NCBI BLAST databases of interest, unpack the tar.gz files, and convert the databases to FASTA format themselves—with optional compression, too, for archival storage.
+FASTA format is a simple, accessible, widely supported format for storing and processing sequence data, whereas BLAST databases are rather opaque and not readily usable by many tools.
+The difficulty of accessing data in this specialized format impedes experimentation and discovery.
+People who work with FASTA-format data and wish to utilize data that is only distributed in NCBI BLAST format need to install the NCBI Toolbox software, download and store the BLAST databases of interest, unpack the tar.gz files, and convert the databases to FASTA format themselves—with the possible extra expense of compressing the FASTA for archival storage.
+Basically, people must install software they otherwise might not need, store databases they otherwise don't need, in order to run the NCBI-recommended, notoriously slow blastdbcmd tool to convert the BLAST format data to FASTA format.

 Mitigation

-Two of the scripts (pn2f and pn2fz) do not require the NCBI BLAST database to be unpacked in advance of conversion to FASTA.
-This alleviates the need for storage sufficient to maintain the entire NCBI BLAST database in its more voluminous unpacked (untarred) form.
-Instead, these scripts work directly with “packed” NCBI BLAST databases in tar.gz files.
-Components of the database are transiently unpacked only for as long as necessary, before removing the unpacked data.
+Two of the scripts (pn2f and pn2fz) do not even require source BLAST databases to be unpacked prior to FASTA conversion, as these scripts work directly with “packed” databases in tar.gz files: Individual tar.gz components of the database are only transiently unpacked by the scripts for as long as necessary to convert the component to FASTA, before the unpacked copy is erased.
 The packed tar.gz files are not touched and remain intact.

-A script named pmd5 is provided here that can dramatically speed up the calculation of MD5 checksums.
-It accomplishes this by first calculating MD5 checksums in parallel on individual segments of a specified file until the entire file has been processed.
-The resultant list of MD5 checksums is then piped through MD5 once more, to calculate a single MD5 checksum that is reported for the entire file.
+A script named pmd5 is provided here that can dramatically speed up the calculation of MD5 checksums of huge files, such as a single-file FASTA dump of nr or nt.
+It accomplishes this by first calculating MD5 checksums in parallel of non-overlapping segments of the file until the entire file has been processed.
+The resultant MD5 checksums for the segments are themselves then piped through MD5, yielding a single MD5 checksum that is reported for the entire file.
 The script also supports a “-c filename” option to reevaluate and compare a new result against a previously stored result.
 It is recommended to store pmd5 output in a file with a .pmd5 extension to its name, to distinguish this checksum-of-checksums from a standard MD5 checksum often stored with a .md5 extension.

 Limitations

-All of the parallel methods described here are likely to perform faster or more smoothly if the data are stored on fast, solid-state storage media.
-This of course makes the storage of voluminous datasets significantly more expensive.
+All of the parallel methods described here are likely to perform faster and more smoothly if the input and output data are stored on fast, solid-state storage media.
+This of course makes storage of the datasets more expensive.

 NOTE: The NCBI monitors usage of its software by default.
-To opt-out of this monitoring, set the variable BLAST_USAGE_REPORT=false in a file named .ncbirc stored in your home directory as illustrated in the .ncbirc file posted here.
+To opt out of monitoring, set the variable BLAST_USAGE_REPORT=false in a file named .ncbirc stored in your home directory as illustrated in the .ncbirc file posted below.
+(If this file is downloaded, the leading dot will likely be stripped by your browser.)

 File Description Last Modified